helldotrs/lang-syntax-perfect/README.md

     a + b
 ```

-notice that there is no return keyword as return it is implied.
+Notice that there is no return keyword as return it is implied.

 ## Control Flow